 What role does marketing play Atos?

-Marketing plays a vital role in our organization.
-Essentially we are the mouthpiece to our prospects, customers, partners and employees.
-We have the opportunity to shape the narrative of our business by being the first point of contact between our organization and its clients.
+Marketing plays a vital role in our organisation.
+Essentially, we are the mouthpiece to our prospects, customers, partners and employees.
+We have the opportunity to shape the narrative of our business by being the first point of contact between our organisation and its clients.

 What type of impact has COVID- 19 had on your industry?

-As difficult as Covid-19 has been for the economy, it has required organizations to transform their businesses digitally in order to survive.
+As difficult as Covid-19 has been for the economy, it has required organisations to transform their businesses digitally in order to survive.
 At Atos, we believe that we act as a partner for your digital transformation.
-So Covid-19, with all the unfortunate repercussions, has brought about the acceleration to digital, which we at Atos specialize in.
+So Covid-19, with all the unfortunate repercussions, has brought about the acceleration to digital, which we at Atos specialise in.

 What is the most exciting trend or innovation happening in your field in terms of marketing?

 The use of Artificial Intelligence is forever pushing the limits of what can be done and what the future could look like.
 At Atos, we believe in being “Future-Ready”, which I believe AI contributes to in leaps and bounds.

 As a marketer, what do you believe is the biggest challenge facing your industry in the future?

 There is a saying that nothing is new under the sun.
 We live in a day and age where markets are becoming increasingly flooded, and the oversharing of information is becoming increasingly evident.